 Begin adding the ground beef to the pot a small amount at a time so as to not crowd the pot (add more fat if needed).
 Try to get a nice brown color on all the beef.

 Push the ground beef to one side of the pot and add the garlic.
 As soon as you can smell the garlic, mix in the ground beef and begin breaking the beef up with the back of a wooden spoon, incorporating the garlic into the ground beef.

 3. Return the chopped beef and onions to the pot and thoroughly stir in the chili, cumin, oregano, and smoked paprika.
 Stir in the tomato paste.
 Stir in the canned tomatoes, stock, and cider vinegar.

 Cover the pot and reduce the heat to low.
 Simmer the mixture gently while the beans cook, stirring occasionally.
 Check the mixture occasionally, and if it seems to be getting too dry, add a half cup of water or more stock.
 Allow this mixture to simmer on low for about 2 hours or until the beans are tender.

-When the beans are tender, incorporate them into the chili and simmer gently for another 30 minutes to allow the flavors to marry.
+When the beans are cooked, strain (reserving the liquid) and incorporate them into the chili and simmer gently for another 30 minutes to allow the flavors to marry.
 If your chili mixture is really thick, use some of the bean liquid to thin it out a bit.
-If the chili mixture is still “soupy” drain the beans prior to adding them to the chili mixture.
+If the chili mixture is too “soupy” for your liking, just simmer to reduce more of the liquid.
 Make sure to reserve the drained bean liquid for another use, it’s great as a soup base or a braising liquid for pork or chicken!

 Taste for seasoning and add kosher salt if desired.
 Serve with the crumbled queso fresco, chopped green onions, chopped cilantro, lime wedges and salsa.